Blog

 Cloud Security Best Practices for African Businesses

-Most cloud breaches come from misconfiguration and weak access control, not the provider.
-A practical checklist of cloud security best practices for businesses in Botswana and Africa.
+Most cloud breaches come from misconfiguration and weak access, not the provider — a practical checklist of cloud security best practices for African SMEs.

 Apjakal IT Solutions4 min read